github/opensource.guide/_articles/building-community.md

 As your project becomes more popular, more people will take interest in the decisions you make.
 Even if you don't have a big community of contributors, if your project has a lot of users, you'll find people weighing in on decisions or raising issues of their own.

-For the most part, if you've cultivated a friendly, respectful community and documented your processes openly, your community should be able to find a resolution.
+For the most part, if you've cultivated a friendly, respectful community and documented your processes openly, your community should be able to find resolution.
 But sometimes you run into an issue that's a bit harder to address.

 ### Set the bar for kindness